LeoLiu5/AI-Powered-Machine-Learning-for-Efficient-Sorting-and-Recycling/Assessment/Final project/README.md

-### Factors Incluencing Results
+### Factors Influencing Results

 The number of epochs, the number of neurons, batch size, and the learning rate require careful consideration.
 It is inaccurate to assume that the higher their values are, the better the results.
 Once their most suitable values are surpassed, the model performance will decrease or present no significant changes.

-Other important factors need to be considered are image size and resolution, optimizer, and image background.
+Other important factors that need to be considered are image size and resolution, optimizer, and image background.

 ### Weaknesses